 Many arrests for alleged cannabis crimes in Texas involve simple possession.
 Alleged offenders can face enhanced charges, however, when they are accused of participating in other prohibited activities.

-The Law Offices of Richard C. McConathy handles a wide variety of marijuana charges, including—but not limited to:
+Law Offices of Richard C. McConathy handles a wide variety of marijuana charges, including—but not limited to:

-Texas Chapter of the National Organization for the Reform of Marijuana Laws (NORML) — NORML is a nonprofit organization with the mission “to move public opinion sufficiently to legalize the responsible use of marijuana by adults, and to serve as an advocate for consumers to assure they have access to high quality marijuana that is safe, convenient and affordable.”
+Texas Chapter of the National Organization for the Reform of Marijuana Laws (NORML) — NORML is a nonprofit organization with the mission “to move public opinion sufficiently to legalize the responsible use of marijuana by adults, and to serve as an advocate for consumers to assure they have access to high-quality marijuana that is safe, convenient and affordable.”
 Texas NORML is a regional chapter of NORML that identifies itself as a “trans-partisan, educational 501c4 nonprofit that focuses on cannabis law reform.”
 Visit this website to learn more about marijuana laws in Texas, read recent news, and find information about upcoming events.

 Texas | Marijuana Policy Project (MPP) — The MPP is a national nonprofit organization that claims to be the largest organization in the United States “focused solely on ending marijuana prohibition.”
-On the Texas section of its website, you can you can read recent news related to marijuana in Texas, review recent alerts, and find ways to take action.
-You can also find additional information about marijuana legalization, legislation, and economics as well as answers to frequently asked questiosn under the Issues section of the website.
+On the Texas section of its website, you can read recent news related to marijuana in Texas, review recent alerts, and find ways to take action.
+You can also find additional information about marijuana legalization, legislation, and economics as well as answers to frequently asked questions under the Issues section of the website.

 If you were recently arrested for any kind of cannabis-related criminal offense in Denton County, it will be in your best interest to retain legal counsel before speaking to authorities.
-The Law Offices of Richard C. McConathy defends clients in communities all over Denton County, including Lewisville, Highland Village, Flower Mound, Argyle, The Colony, Little Elm, and many others.
+Law Offices of Richard C. McConathy defends clients in communities all over Denton County, including Lewisville, Highland Village, Flower Mound, Argyle, The Colony, Little Elm, and many others.